KC-SAS/kairosdb-auth-manager/README.md

 License
 -------
 This module is licensed under the MIT license.
-See [License file](LICENSE for more information.
+See [License file](LICENSE) for more information.